Rucchao/Rucchao.github.io/index.md

 #### Short bio

-Chao Zhang is a Ph.D. candidate at the Department of Computer Science, University of Helsinki.
-His supervisor is [Jiaheng Lu](https://www.cs.helsinki.fi/u/jilu/), the leader of [UDBMS group](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms).
-Prior to joining UH, Chao spent one year at Renmin University of China (RUC) for Ph.D. studies.
+I am a post-doctoral researcher working with Prof. [Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/index.html) at Database group at Tsinghua University since July 2021.
+I was awareded the Ph.D. degree in Computer Science, at University of Helsinki on June 2nd, 2021.
+I am very honored to have Prof. [Jiaheng Lu](https://www.cs.helsinki.fi/u/jilu/) as my Ph.D. supervisor.
+He is the leader of [UDBMS group](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms).
+Prior to joining UH, I have spent a wonderful year at Renmin University of China (RUC) for Ph.D. studies.

-Chao's current research topic focuses on performance evaluation and optimization for multi-model databases.
-In addition, He has many other research interests in the field of database management systems including automatic DBMS tuning, polystore system benchmarking, and optimization of big data systems such as Hadoop and Spark.
+My current research topic focuses on performance evaluation and optimization for cutting-edge data systems including AI-enable DBMSs, multi-model databases, and big data systems such as Hadoop and Spark.

 #### News